ZBurnell/e-commerce_back_end/README.md

  Object-Relational Mapping (ORM): E-Commerce Back End

 # Description

-   Hello and welcome to my application.
-I created this application as a way to show off what I have learned about API's and how to implement them on the back end.
-This was a challeneging at times and allowed me an opppurtunity to learn how to troubleshoot issues between MYSQL and the local server.
+   Hello and welcome to my E-Commerce application.
+I created this application as a way to show off what I have learned about API's and how to implement them on the back end. this simple application allows a user to see, update, delete and add a product all from the server side.
+I was able to check all functionality using Insomnia.
+This propject was a challeneging at times, but it allowed me an opppurtunity to further hone my troubleshooting skills while working on a more complex application.

 # Table of Content